 Beautiful landscapes, fascinating culture, delicious food, and wine – France undoubtedly has a lot to offer.
-No wonder thousands of Brits consider relocation to this fascinating country.
+No wonder thousands of Brits consider moving to France – a fascinating country.
 However, immersing yourself in a foreign culture requires some preparation.

 Whether you are planning on living in France or just visiting, you may need some ultimate information and tips on its culture and customs.
 In order to steady your nerves before the move, we prepared some basic information about French public holidays, car insurance and taxes, and the most popular supermarkets.

 Public holidays in France

 There are eleven official public holidays in a year observed in France.
 In the region of Alsace and Moselle, there are two additional holidays.
 If the fixed public holiday falls on Sunday, it is celebrated on the following Monday.
 The public holidays in France include:

 - 1 January: New Year’s Day (Jour de l’an)

 - 19 April: Good Friday – Alsace and Moselle/Lorraine